Research and Teaching Experiences

 Science Scholars Program

-This program is designed to select and support exceptional incoming CST students with three semesters of paid summer research as well as academic and professional development.
-The Science Scholars Program identifies exceptionally prepared, academically strong, incoming freshman who have demonstrated passion in science or technology to provide them the opportunity to begin their science/technology experiences in their freshman year so as to be qualified for future scientific excellence, awards and opportunities.
+This program is designed to select and support exceptional incoming CST students and students beginning their sophomore year with paid summer research and academic and professional development.
+The Science Scholars Program identifies exceptionally prepared, academically strong, incoming freshmen and sophomores who have demonstrated passion in science or technology to provide them the opportunity to begin their science/technology experiences early so as to be qualified for future scientific excellence, awards and opportunities.

 The CPH Visionary Research Fund was created to support opportunities for the College's students to engage with faculty in research that builds knowledge about health, well-being, and opportunities for people and their communities.